nomeata/pybotbrain/Sandboxing.md

    `backend/sandbox/sandbox.py`, which communicated via stdin/stdout, so both Python-specific and process-generic mechanims can be used.

-   Currently using the Wasm-based approach.
+   Currently using the separate Amazon Lambda function approach.

 Sandboxing with seccomp
 -----------------------